 A compression is an essential tool in music production, both for individual tracks and during the mastering process.
 Compressors are used to limit the dynamic range of a track, allowing it to be heard more clearly in a mix.
 Attack and release time should be adjusted carefully to avoid losing transients or creating unwanted artifacts.

-Excessive compression can also be used to achieve a popular effect in electronic music, such as pumping or squashing sounds.
+Excessive compression can also be used to achieve a popular effect, such as pumping or squashing sounds.

-Guitarists often use compression pedals to limit the dynamic range of their playing, while side-chain compression is an essential technique in electronic music.
+Guitarists often use compression pedals to limit the dynamic range of their playing, while side-chain compression is an essential technique, that will help you to learn how to make electronic music.
 To use side-chain compression, a compressor plugin must be loaded up on the bass track and set to react to an external sound source (e.g., kick drum).

 This allows for more control over how much of the bass is heard when the kick is triggered, with settings adjusted to achieve the desired effect.
 Compression can also be applied to lead tracks and keys for a less drastic.